encounterplus/Harvester-Adventure/4 Saint Frederick's Crypt.md

 If a PC picks up the parchment, although the ink has smudged everywhere on it one can still read the following clearly...

+(print-page)

-> “There is no way in hell that we can find this sword, we have tried everything!
+> There is no way in hell that we can find this sword, we have tried everything!
 This place is filled with traps and terrifying creatures I’ve never seen before.
 Its puzzles are impossible.
 It is madness, and I doubt the sword even exists.
 St. Frederick must simply be a myth.
 I’m done and I quit!
 I leave this behind to others whom have been sent on a fool’s errand to find this legendary sword.
 I think it’s a Psarmorum scheme to kill off treasure hunters!
 But if you do persist let me tell you this, the levers found in the room near the entrance are impossible to work with.
 There are too many possibilities and we lost many of our party members because of them.
 The ones not so far from the gargoyles spit fire, roasting anybody triggering them if the combination is wrong.
 I never found the answer, for fear worse things would be triggered.
 We’ve lost too many as it was.
 We found a silver moon bowl held by the statue of a virgin, but we didn’t knew what to do with it.
 It must have been cursed because after some time, the bowl always ended up back in the hands of the accursed virgin statue!
 Gilbert thinks the fresco has something to tell or do with the floor slabs found in front of the steel doors near the gargoyle area.
 Sorry that’s all I can do to help, good luck, you’ll need it.
 I need to report what little I’ve found to Baltasar the Sage.
 I tell you this, if you do this for gold you are fools, your lives are much more precious than stupid coins!
-If you intend to go on, here is a riddle for you: read the prayer opposite to stop the blades of bad fortune” signed Sabrina the Fox. {.paper}
+If you intend to go on, here is a riddle for you: read the prayer opposite to stop the blades of bad fortune
+>
+> \- Sabrina the Fox. {.paper}

 On the back of the note is a very important writing which says...
 “Mighty St. Frederick please show us the way!”
 If this sentence is said in area 16, it will stop the animated swords.

 Other than the note, there is nothing special about this area.

+(print-column)

-## 12: The moon virgin
+## 12: The Moon Virgin

 ### Player’s Info